 - 80 percent of countries have laid the foundations for integrated water resources management.

 - The world has lost 70 percent of its natural wetlands over the last century.

 - Safe and affordable drinking water for all by 2030 requires we invest in adequate infrastructure, provide sanitation facilities, and encourage hygiene.
 Protecting and restoring water-related ecosystems is essential.

 UN Indigenous Media Zone Live Broadcast 2018

-With the Live Broadcast from the UN Department of Economic and Social Affairs moderated by Arnold Blackstar, a member of the Nêhiyawak (Cree) nation of the central prairies of Canada, from the community of Moosomin First Nation, Wakinyan LaPointe and Nancy Bordeaux (Ta Canku Luta Wi) present about the Mni Ki Wakan: World Indigenous Peoples’ Decade of Water Summit (2017-2026) at the United Nations Permanent Forum on Indigenous Issues 17th Session, timely themed, “Indigenous Peoples’ Collective Rights to Lands, Territories, and Resources.”
-They are joined by Leanne Burney, UN Water, speaking on the Action Water Decade launched March 22, 2018, on World Water Day.
+With the Live Broadcast from the UN Department of Economic and Social Affairs moderated by Arnold Blackstar, a member of the Nêhiyawak (Cree) nation of the central prairies of Canada, from the community of Moosomin First Nation, Wakinyan LaPointe and Nancy Bordeaux (Ta Canku Luta Wi) presented about the Mni Ki Wakan: World Indigenous Peoples Decade of Water (2017-2026) at the United Nations Permanent Forum on Indigenous Issues 17th Session, timely themed, “Indigenous Peoples’ Collective Rights to Lands, Territories, and Resources.”
+They are joined by Leanne Burney, UN Water, speaking on the Action Water Decade launched on March 22, 2018, World Water Day.

 Thorne LaPointe Presents on Water on the UN Floor

 In the presence of indigenous peoples and youth from various regions throughout the world, Thorne LaPointe presented a statement on the human right to water and the Mni Ki Wakan: World Indigenous Peoples’ Decade of Water Summit in the spirit of collective indigenous self-determination globally.
 Thorne calls for the recognition of water’s legal personality and greater coordination and elevation of indigenous peoples voices on water globally.